-1 | Project Title: The Limtiaco Company - Walk Wise Hawaii Program
+Project Title: The Limtiaco Company - Walk Wise Hawaii Program

-Project Number: PS10-09 (01-S-01)
+Project Number: PS11-09 (01-S-01)

 Project Description: Grant funds will be used to continue the Walk Wise Hawaii pedestrian safety campaign.
 The program will provide news bureau services to generate media coverage of significant DOT activities in the area of pedestrian safety, such as news releases and story pitches to media.
+Funds will also be used to coordinate the statewide Pedestrian Safety Month.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.

-2 | Project Title: Honolulu Police Department Pedestrian Enforcement Program
+Project Title: Honolulu Police Department Pedestrian Enforcement Program

-Project Number: PS10-09 (02-O-01)
+Project Number: PS11-09 (02-O-01)

 Project Description: Funds will be used to initiate pedestrian enforcement programs in select areas, citing motorists and pedestrians in violation of the pedestrian laws.
-HPD will expend 1,129 overtime hours in enforcement; conduct a pedestrian education program in the communities; and print and/or purchase educational materials and pedestrian promotional specialty items to distribute at meetings and traffic safety fairs.
+HPD will expend 992 overtime hours in enforcement; conduct a pedestrian education program in the communities; and print and/or purchase educational materials and pedestrian promotional specialty items to distribute at meetings and traffic safety fairs.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.

-3 | Project Title: Honolulu Department of Transportation Services
+Project Title: Honolulu Department of Transportation Services - Pedestrian Safety Program

-Project Number: PS10-09 (03-O-01)
+Project Number: PS11-09 (03-O-01)

 Project Description: The City & County of Honolulu's Department of Transportation Services (DTS) will use funds to implement Walk Wise Hawaii to increase awareness of pedestrian safety.
 DTS will also continue their Halloween Safety program by printing brochures of safety tips and a reflective sticker distributed to 70,000 students along with a press conference to kick off the program.
-DTS will be installing two pedestrian-activated light systems in Kalihi and McCully, and in conjunction with these projects, the department will be launching a public education campaign that includes a television public service announcement and the distribution of 10,000 blinking lights, 5,000 grocery tote bags and 10,000 one-page flyers to seniors through schools, community groups, senior housing complexes, etc. In addition, DTS plans to provide flashing blinkers and a Walk Wise Hawaii multi-language brochure on pedestrian safety to seniors who attend the pedestrian safety presentations sponsored by the Honolulu Police Department.
+DTS will be installing two pedestrian-activated light systems in Kalihi and McCully, and in conjunction with these projects, the department will be launching a public education campaign that includes a television public service announcement and the distribution of 10,000 blinking lights, 5,000 grocery tote bags and 10,000 one-page flyers to seniors through schools, community groups, senior housing complexes, etc. Grant funds will also be used to create two new public service announcements to increase pedestrian safety awareness.
+In addition, DTS plans to provide flashing blinkers and a Walk Wise Hawaii multi-language brochure on pedestrian safety to seniors who attend the pedestrian safety presentations sponsored by the Honolulu Police Department.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.